devashishd12/WhatsApp-Analyser/README.md

   * An activity map to analyse during what time of the day is the group most active.
   * Most frequently used words by individual participants.
   * Conversation trends over full timeline.
+  * (Typing style similarity.
+Added as a PR.
+Still have to improve the way I show it.)

 Note that this project is far from complete.
 I would love to receive new ideas and improvements or bug fixes/reports.
 Please report any problem you encounter while using this script.